top of page

 Don't wait another day to get started...

 Call Me today and schedule your sessions.
-Ask about my Couples Package!

 For my couples, I utilize Interventions derived from Emotionally Focused Therapy from Dr. Sue Johnson, along with The Gottman Method who are some of the top leaders in Couples Therapy and Romantic Love.